piszczke/Domain-Finder/README.md

 # Domain-Finder
-Domain Finder is a simple tool to check the availability of a domain name using Python and a web-based version using JavaScript and PHP.
+Domain Finder is a simple tool to check the availability of a domain name using Python or web-based version using JavaScript and PHP.

 ## Features
 - Check domain availability using Python.